 |Overdrive Setting||Response Time Chart||Response Time Tables||Motion Blur Photo|

-The ASUS ROG Swift 360Hz PG259QN has outstanding response time at its maximum refresh rate, resulting in clear images in fast-moving scenes.
+The ASUS ROG Swift PG259QN has outstanding response time at its maximum refresh rate, resulting in clear images in fast-moving scenes.
 The recommended overdrive setting is 'Normal', as it provides the best performance without adding an overwhelming amount of overshoot like the 'Extreme' option.
 The 'Off' option has virtually no overshoot, but it's slower.
+If you want a 360Hz monitor with less overshoot, then check out the Dell Alienware AW2521H.

 |Overdrive Setting||Response Time Chart||Response Time Tables||Motion Blur Photo|